 Redis replication monitoring

-Dynatrace automatically detects when a Redis slave isn’t fully replicated and generates a corresponding Redis Slave unsynchronized event.
+Dynatrace automatically detects when a Redis replica isn’t fully replicated and generates a corresponding Redis replica unsynchronized event.
 Event-specific settings enable you to adjust the conditions under which alerts are sent out to notify you of these events (see below).
 To access plugin event settings, go to Settings > Anomaly detection > Plugin events.

 Redis Sentinel response time